 College Credit in High School

-There are many opportunities in Highline Public Schools to earn college credit while in high school.
-This is also called dual credit.
+There are many opportunities for students to earn college credit while in high school.
+This is called, dual credit.

 Dual credit programs give students the opportunity to earn high school and college credit at the same time.
 There are two ways to earn dual credit:

 - Exam-based: Students take an exam (such as Advanced Placement or International Baccalaureate) and apply to receive college credit with a certain minimum score.